Excalibur277/codecalc/readme.md

 # Code Calc

-CodeCalc is a simple signed 64-bit integer based language for x86-64 targets.
+CodeCalc is a simple signed 64-bit integer based language for linux x86-64 targets.
 It ignores whitespace and terminates lines with semi-colons (;).

 ## Comments